alexadler9/agent-playground/README.md

 * Branches are stored in memory only
 * Working memory extraction depends on the LLM response
 * Long-term memory is edited manually through Markdown files
+* User profiles are file-based and switched through active-profile.txt
 * Context compression and sticky facts are experimental strategies from the context-management mode